barrysteyn/node-scrypt/Readme.md

 #### What Are The Pros And Cons For Using Scrypt
 #####Pros

-* The Scrypt algorithm has been published by [IETF](http://en.wikipedia.org/wiki/IETF) as an [Internet Draft](http://en.wikipedia.org/wiki/Internet_Draft) and is thus on track to becoming a standard.
+* The scrypt algorithm has been published by [IETF](http://en.wikipedia.org/wiki/IETF) as an [Internet Draft](http://en.wikipedia.org/wiki/Internet_Draft) and is thus on track to becoming a standard.
 See [here](https://tools.ietf.org/html/draft-josefsson-scrypt-kdf-00) for the draft.
 * It is being actively used in production at [Tarsnap](http://www.tarsnap.com/).
 * It is much more secure than bcrypt.
 * It is designed to be future proof against attacks with future (and more advanced) hardware.
 * It is designed to defend against large scale custom hardware attacks.
 * It is production ready.
-* There is a Scrypt library for most major scripting languages (Python, Ruby etc).
+* There is a scrypt library for most major scripting languages (Python, Ruby etc).
 Now this module provides the library for NodeJS :)

-I will end this section with a quote from Colin Percival (author of Scrypt):
+I will end this section with a quote from Colin Percival (author of scrypt):

 > We estimate that on modern (2009) hardware, if 5 seconds are spent computing a derived key, the cost of a hardware brute-force attack against scrypt is roughly 4000 times greater than the cost of a similar attack against bcrypt (to find the same password), and 20000 times greater than a similar attack against PBKDF2.